Primary mediastinal large B-cell lymphoma

 - lymphoblastic lymphoma

-- thymic tumours
+- thymic tumors

-- mediastinal germ cell tumours
+- mediastinal germ cell tumors

 - nodal metastases from bronchogenic carcinoma: isolated anterior mediastinal involvement is rare

 - 1. Shaffer K, Smith D, Kirn D et-al. Primary mediastinal large-B-cell lymphoma: radiologic findings at presentation.
 AJR Am J Roentgenol.
 1996;167 (2): 425-30.
 AJR Am J Roentgenol (abstract) [pubmed citation]